GabrielNegreiro28/aws-docker-swarm-alb/README.md

 - The VPC is divided into public and private subnets across two Availability Zones.
 - Public subnets provide:
   - Internet access via an **Internet Gateway**
-  - A single **NAT Gateway** used for outbound traffic from private subnets.
+  - A single **NAT Gateway** for outbound traffic from private subnets.
-- Private subnets host all EC2 instances, ensuring that compute resources are not directly exposed to the internet.
+- All EC2 instances run in private subnets, ensuring that compute resources are not directly exposed to the internet.

 ### Load Balancing
-- An **Application Load Balancer (ALB)** is deployed in the public subnets.
+- An **Application Load Balancer (ALB)** is deployed across the public subnets.
-- The ALB forwards HTTP traffic (port 80) to EC2 worker nodes via an **Instance Target Group**.
+- The ALB forwards HTTP traffic (port 80) to EC2 worker nodes using an **Instance Target Group**.
 - Health checks are configured on the root path (`/`).

 ### Compute & Orchestration
 - EC2 instances run **Docker Engine** and are organized into a **Docker Swarm cluster**.
-- The Swarm consists of:
+- The cluster consists of:
   - One **Manager node** (control plane only)
   - Three **Worker nodes** (application workloads)
 - The NGINX service is deployed as a replicated service and constrained to worker nodes only.